r-lyeh-archived/bundle/README.md

 - Bundle is optimized for highest compression ratios on each compressor, where possible.
 - Bundle is optimized for fastest decompression times on each decompressor, where possible.
 - Bundle is easy to integrate, comes in an amalgamated distribution.
 - Bundle is tiny.
 Header and source files.
 Self-contained, dependencies included.
 - Bundle is cross-platform.
-- Bundle is BOOST licensed.
+- Bundle is zlib/libpng licensed.

 ### bundle stream format
 ```c++